 Deploying and Configuring Synchronization

-In the first instance, contact the Proliant Easy Connect Support Team to request Office 365 synchronization.
+In the first instance, contact the Proliant Easy Connect Support Team to notify them that Office 365 synchronization will be setup.

 Install.
-When requested, the ProLiant Easy Connect Support Team will download the correct Microsoft Azure Active Directory Connect tools in to a virtual machine on the server running Windows Server 2012 R2.
+Where requested, the ProLiant Easy Connect Support Team can download the correct Microsoft Azure Active Directory Connect tools in to a suitable virtual machine on the server running Windows Server 2012 R2.

 Configure.
-The IT service provider, in conjunction with the Office 365 provider if they are a third-party, will then use those tools to configure the integration to function with their Office 365 user credentials.
+The IT service provider, in conjunction with the Office 365 provider if they are a third-party, will then use those tools to install and configure the integration to function with their Office 365 admin user credentials.

 Monitor.
 When the integration is configured, the ProLiant Easy Connect Support Team will enable on-going monitoring of the service.
 The IT service provider will be notified should any problems occur that require their attention.